axiezai/pipetography/README.md

 ## Install

-Since most usages will be on HPC resources, I <em>highly recommend</em> that you use the `Singularity` or `Docker` recipe in the repository instead of installing the Python module.
+Since most usages will be on HPC resources, I <em>highly recommend</em> that you use the `Singularity` definition file in the repository instead of installing the Python module.

 #### Singularity:

- - Currently has pathing issues as seen in the singularity issues page: https://github.com/hpcng/singularity/issues/5040, the 3.6 release candidate should fix this...
-For now, use docker image if you can.
-If not, the singularity container will not be able to execute freesurfer `recon-all` step of the workflow.
-All DWI preprocessing steps will work though.

  - This is a large image, you will need to set the following environment variables to somewhere other than `/tmp`:
      - `export SINGULARITY_TMPDIR={YOUR DESTINATION DIR}`